null

 • Mocha protein shake

-Remember, the key here is to try different snacks before and after workouts, and pay attention to how you feel during and between sessions.
+Remember, the key here is to try different snacks before and after workouts and pay attention to how you feel during and between sessions.
 If you find that you don’t notice any difference, you don’t have to eat a snack.
 It’s best to listen to your body and be flexible.